 What is the Fair Credit Reporting Act (FCRA)?

-The FCRA is a federal law that was passed, in part, to ensure that consumer reporting agencies are governed by reasonable procedures with regards to the confidentiality, accuracy, relevancy and utilization of consumer reports.
-Certain states, including California, have expanded on the protections of the federal law to include additional protection to consumers in those states.
-Please note that this law applies to reports other than your credit report such as check writing histories, medical records and home/apartment rental histories.
+The FCRA is a federal law that was passed, in part, to ensure that consumer reporting agencies are governed by reasonable procedures with regards to the confidentiality, accuracy, relevancy, and utilization of consumer reports.
+Certain states, including California, have expanded on the protections of the federal law to include the additional protection to consumers in those states.
+Please note that this law applies to reports other than your credit reports such as check writing histories, medical records, and home/apartment rental histories.

 What Are My Rights Under the FCRA?